-- A new generic drug replaces a brand name drug in the Drug Guide (or we change cost-sharing tier or add new restrictions to the brand name drug) - We may immediately remove a brand name drug in our Drug Guide if we are replacing it with a newly approved generic version of the same drug that will appear on the same or lower cost sharing tier and with the same or fewer restrictions.
-Also, when adding the new generic drug, we may decide to keep the brand name drug in our Drug Guide, but immediately move it to a higher cost-sharing tier or add new restrictions. - We may not tell you in advance before we make that change-even if you are currently taking the brand name drug - You or your prescriber can ask us to make an exception and continue to cover the brand name drug for you.
+- A new generic drug replaces a brand name drug on the Drug Guide (or we change the cost-sharing tier or add new restrictions to the brand name drug) - We may immediately remove a brand name drug on our Drug Guide if we are replacing it with a new generic drug that will appear on the same or lower cost sharing tier and with the same or fewer restrictions.
+Also, when adding the new generic drug, we may decide to keep the brand name drug on our Drug Guide, but immediately move it to a different cost-sharing tier or add new restrictions. - We may not tell you in advance before we make that change-even if you are currently taking the brand name drug - You or your prescriber can ask us to make an exception and continue to cover the brand name drug for you.
 For information on how to ask for an exception, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)). - If you are taking the brand name drug at the time we make the change, we will provide you with information about the specific change(s) we made.
 This will also include information on the steps you may take to request an exception to cover the brand name drug.
-You may not get this notice before we make the change. - Unsafe drugs and other drugs in the Drug Guide that are withdrawn from the market

-- Once in a while, a drug may be suddenly withdrawn because it has been found to be unsafe or removed from the market for another reason.
+You may not get this notice before we make the change. - Unsafe drugs and other drugs on the Drug Guide that are withdrawn from the market - Once in a while, a drug may be suddenly withdrawn because it has been found to be unsafe or removed from the market for another reason.
 If this happens, we will immediately remove the drug from the Drug Guide.
-If you are taking that drug, we will let you know of this change right away. - Your prescriber will also know about this change, and can work with you to find another drug for your condition.

-• Other changes to drugs in the Drug Guide

-- We may make other changes once the year has started that affect drugs you are taking.
+If you are taking that drug, we will let you know of this change right away. - Your prescriber will also know about this change, and can work with you to find another drug for your condition. - Other changes to drugs on the Drug Guide - We may make other changes once the year has started that affect drugs you are taking.
 For instance, we might add a generic drug that is not new to the market to replace a brand name drug or change the cost-sharing tier or add new restrictions to the brand name drug.
 We also might make changes based on FDA boxed warnings or new clinical guidelines recognized by Medicare.
-We must give you at least 30 days' advance notice of the change or give you notice of the change and a 30-day refill of the drug you are taking at a network pharmacy. - After you receive notice of the change, you should be working with your prescriber to switch to a different drug that we cover. - Or you or your prescriber can ask us to make an exception and continue to cover the drug for you.
+We must give you at least 30 days' notice or give you a 30-day refill of the drug you are taking at a network pharmacy. - During this 30-day period, you should be working with your prescriber to switch to a different drug that we cover. - Or you or your prescriber can ask us to make an exception and continue to cover the drug for you.
 For information on how to ask for an exception, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).

-Changes to drugs in the Drug Guide that will not affect people currently taking the drug: For changes to the Drug Guide that are not described above, if you are currently taking the drug, the following types of changes will not affect you until January 1 of the next year if you stay in the plan:
+Changes to drugs on the Drug Guide that will not affect people currently taking the drug: For changes to the Drug Guide that are not described above, if you are currently taking the drug, the following types of changes will not affect you until January 1 of the next year if you stay in the plan:

-- If we move your drug into a higher cost-sharing tier - If we put a new restriction on your use of the drug - If we remove your drug from the Drug Guide
+- If we move your drug into a higher cost-sharing tier. - If we put a new restriction on your use of the drug.

+• If we remove your drug from the Drug Guide.